Library and Information Management

 Year: 1

 This is the first module taken in the programme.
 It is designed to provide students with an academic foundation in library and information management and to enable students to develop and deepen their understanding of the library and/or information environment in which they work.
 The module is delivered fully online.
-Assessment is by coursework and there are three coursework components (SWOT analysis, practical exercise and report, and final portfolio).
+Assessment is by coursework and there are two coursework components (contributions to online discussions and final portfolio).

 Improving Library Practice